Amine-DevAI/Amine-DevAI/README.md

 <div align="center">

-**Open to opportunities in systems, backend, and embedded software.**
+**Open to opportunities in backend, systems, and infrastructure engineering — freelance or full-time.**
 Reach out — [LinkedIn](https://www.linkedin.com/in/mohamed-amine-mammar-el-hadj-715a41295) · open an issue on any repo above

 </div>